-Family Fun Day: Sampuru Cornucopia
+Family Fun Day: Shimekazari

 Sampuru are fake samples of food displayed in restaurants all around Japan showcasing what it looks like before you try out the meal for yourself!
 Come learn to make your own sampuru of some seasonal foods!